 Instructions

-- In a bowl beat butter until light and creamy.
+- In a bowl beat 1 cup unsalted butter until light and creamy.

-- Add sugar, beating a few minutes until almost incorporated.
+- Add 1 cup sugar, beating a few minutes until almost incorporated.

-- Add flour, baking powder and salt.
+- Add 2 cups all-purpose flour, 1 teaspoon baking powder and ¼ teaspoon salt.
 Incorporate with a wooden spoon or spatula; it will be a tad sticky.

-- Line a 8-inch square pan with parchment paper, leaving 2 sides unlined.
+- Line an 8-inch square pan with parchment paper.
+See Notes below.

 - Using a wide holed grater, grate one of the dough pieces, letting it cover the bottom of the pan.
 Press lightly to avoid holes or parts with no dough.

-- Cover the bottom dough with quince paste or jam.
+- Cover the bottom dough with 11 ounces quince paste or jam.
 If it’s too stiff, soften it with a few tablespoons orange juice or water.
-Be careful to not tear the dough.
+Be careful not to tear the dough.
+I put the paste in tablespoons and then spread it with the back of a spoon or offset spatula.

 - Grate the rest of the cold dough, letting it fall as evenly as possible.
 Press very lightly if you want, but not much.